Can I get BT Infinity in my area?

-Of course, BT Infinity comes in two flavours – 52Mbps and 76Mbps, or BT Infinity 1 and 2 as BT calls them.
+BT Infinity comes in two speeds – 52Mbps and 76Mbps, or BT Infinity 1 and 2 as BT calls them.
 Which you choose, again, largely comes down to how many people there are in your household, how much and how often they use the internet, and what specific types of activity they undertake.

 You can find a wealth of information to help you choose which speed is right for you further down this guide.